-The contract for the exported function real-sqrt uses the ->d rather than -> function contract.
-The "d" stands for a dependent contract, meaning the contract for the function range depends on the value of the argument.
+The contract for the exported function real-sqrt uses the ->i rather than -> function contract.
+The "i" stands for an indy dependent contract, meaning the contract for the function range depends on the value of the argument.
+The appearance of argument in the line for result's contract means that the result depends on the argument.
 In this particular case, the argument of real-sqrt is greater or equal to 1, so a very basic correctness check is that the result is smaller than the argument.